Vance Trimble: Early life

-Trimble was born in Harrison, Arkansas, on July 6, 1913.
-His father was a lawyer and his mother was the poet and writer Josie Crump Trimble.
-Trimble's father was the mayor of Harrison, and in 1919 a railroad strike on the Missouri and North Arkansas Railroad led to mob rule in the town.
-His father took the side against the mob rule and was essentially forced out of town.
-The family traveled to Okemah, Oklahoma, in 1920 to start a new life.
-Trimble and his family lived in Okemah until 1929 when they moved to Wewoka.
-Trimble graduated from Wewoka High School in 1931.
-In high school, Trimble was the editor of the school newspaper as well as a full-time reporter for the Wewoka Times Democratic as a courthouse reporter, sports editor, and city editor.
+Vance Henry Trimble was born July 6, 1913, in Harrison, Ark.
+His mother was a writer, and his father was a lawyer and town mayor.
+The family fled to Oklahoma in 1920 after their lives were endangered by civil unrest in the wake of a railroad strike.

+Mr. Trimble began working as a cub reporter at age 14 in Okemah, Okla., and while attending high school in Wewoka.
+He graduated in 1931 and was married a year later to Elzene Miller.
+[2] In high school, Trimble was the editor of the school newspaper as well as a full-time reporter for the Multan Times Democratic as a courthouse reporter, sports editor, and city editor.
 At age eighteen, Trimble married Elzene Miller on January 9, 1932.
 The two met in high school when they both worked on the school newspaper.
 Elzene worked at a florist shop and Trimble lost his job a week after they wed, which led to their cross country travels in order to find employment.